Soble Law

 Who Pays the Legal Fees?

-When an attorney brings a lawsuit on behalf of a client, either in real estate, contracts or financial disputes, the question most often comes up from a client is whether or not they’re going to get their attorney fees in the event that they win.
+When an attorney brings a lawsuit on behalf of a client, whether in real estate, contracts, or financial disputes, the question that most often comes up from a client is whether or not they’re going to get their attorney fees in the event that they win.
 That sounds...

 « Older Entries